 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Appendix Cancer.
 To see other pages, use the menu on the side of your screen.
 Think of that menu as a roadmap to this full guide.

 About the appendix

-The appendix is a pouch-like tube that is attached to the cecum (the first section of the large intestine or colon).
-The appendix averages 10 centimeters (cm) in length and is considered part of the gastrointestinal (GI) tract.
+The appendix is a pouch-like tube that is attached to the cecum, which is the first section of the large intestine or colon.
+The appendix averages 10 centimeters (about 4 inches) in length and is considered part of the gastrointestinal (GI) tract.
 Generally thought to have no significant function in the body, the appendix may be a part of the lymphatic, exocrine, or endocrine systems.

 Appendix cancer occurs when cells in the appendix become abnormal and multiply without control.
 These cells form a growth of tissue, called a tumor.
 A tumor can be cancerous or benign.
-A cancerous tumor is malignant, meaning it can spread to other parts of the body.
+A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 Another name for this type of cancer is appendiceal cancer.
-A benign tumor means the tumor will not spread.
+A benign tumor means the tumor can grow but will not spread.

 Types of appendix tumors

 There are different types of tumors that can start in the appendix: